| 31.73 -0.9 (-2.76%) | 04-07 16:00 | |||||||||||||

 |||

-Price has closed above its short-term moving average.
+Price has closed below its short-term moving average.
 Short-term moving average is currently below mid-term; and below long-term moving average.
-From the relationship between price and moving averages: This stock is NEUTRAL in short-term; and BEARISH in mid-long term.[ SNN ] has closed below upper band by 39.4%.
-Bollinger Bands are 57.6% narrower than normal.
-The narrow width of the bands suggests low volatility as compared to its normal range.
-The bands have been in this narrow range for 20 bars.
-This is a sign that the market may be about to initiate a new trend.
+From the relationship between price and moving averages: This stock is BEARISH in short-term; and NEUTRAL in mid-long term.[ SNN ] has closed above bottom band by 25.2%.
+Bollinger Bands are 37% narrower than normal.
+The current width of the bands does not suggest anything about the future direction or movement of prices.

 | If tomorrow: | Open lower | Open higher |